 - Avoidance of a crucial conversation.
 Sometimes having a conversation can trigger strong emotions.
-Avoiding the conversation does usually makes the situation worse.
+Avoiding the conversation only makes the situation worse.

-- Hearing grating-in-my-ear, blatantly poor grammar.
+- Grating-in-my-ear, blatantly poor grammar.
 One example of the misuse or lack of using a noun is “Me and her went.”
-“No one says deliberately says “Me went”!
+“No one deliberately says, “Me went”!